lodgeit-labs/accounts-assessor/README.md

 ## investment calculator
-The most complex endpoint is the investment calculator: it validates and processes financial data of a single entity for a given period:
+The most complex endpoint is the investment calculator: it validates and processes financial data of a financial entity for a given period:
 * bank statements
 * raw general ledger input
 * change in investment unit values